PG&E Corp (PCG)

 DSO = 365 ÷ Receivables turnover

-Days of Sales Outstanding (DSO) is a financial ratio that measures how long it takes for a company to collect revenue from its credit sales.
-A higher DSO indicates that the company is taking longer to collect its accounts receivable, which could potentially signal issues with customer payment behavior or ineffective credit management.
+Days Sales Outstanding (DSO) is a measure of how long it takes for a company to collect its accounts receivable.
+A lower DSO indicates that the company is collecting payments more quickly, which is generally favorable.

 Peer comparison